In an ideal oscillating system with no friction, total mechanical energy is conserved:

 Same amplitude, different masses:

-- Same total energy: (independent of mass!)
+Same total energy: E=21โkA2 (independent of mass!)

-- Lighter mass → higher maximum speed
+Lighter mass โ higher maximum speed

-- Heavier mass → lower maximum speed
+Heavier mass โ lower maximum speed

 Same mass and spring, different amplitudes:

-- Larger amplitude → more total energy ()
+Larger amplitude โ more total energy (EโA2)

-- Larger amplitude → higher maximum speed ()
+Larger amplitude โ higher maximum speed (vmaxโ=Aฯ)

-- But same period! ( independent of )
+But same period!
+(T independent of A)

 Applications